 We’ve all been there, looking at the remnants of last year’s hydrangea wondering, “Do I prune these back or leave them be?”
 It’s an especially confusing question because the answer depends on the type of hydrangea you have.

 It is so important to know what kind of Hydrangea you have before you do any pruning.
 Some hydrangeas bloom on new growth and others will bloom on old wood.
 If you prune back the latter at the wrong time, you’ll be cutting off this year’s flowers!

 It is probably easiest to break down the types of Hydrangeas and suggest pruning for each of the different types.
 Each group of Hydrangea includes some of the selections available from Nature Hills.

-Nature Hills selections of Hydrangeas continues to evolve always adding new selections with more flowers, smaller plants, and reblooming capabilities – all the things that keep bringing Hydrangeas into the limelight.
-Check out our selections and buy yours now so you too can upgrade your landscape!
+Nature Hills’ selection of Hydrangeas continues to evolve.
+We’re always adding new selections with more flowers, smaller plants, and reblooming capabilities – all the things that keep bringing Hydrangeas into the limelight.